healthri-imaging/openid-auth-plugin/README.md

 1. Build the plugin:

-   `./gradlew clean xnatPluginJar`
+   `./gradlew clean xnatPluginJar --exclude-task test`

    On Windows, you can use the batch file:

-   `gradlew.bat clean fatJar`
+   `gradlew.bat clean xnatPluginJar --exclude-task test`

+   Currently this plugin needs to be build using java jdk version 8.
+If you have a newer version of java installed, you can install something like `openjdk-8-jdk` and you can then supply the correct path to the JAVA_HOME like below:

+   `./gradlew -Dorg.gradle.java.home=/usr/lib/jvm/java-8-openjdk-amd64/ build xnatPluginJar --exclude-task test`

-This should build the plugin in the file **build/libs/xnat-openid-auth-plugin-all-_1.0.0-SNAPSHOT_.jar** (the version may differ based on updates to the code).
+This should build the plugin in the file **build/libs/openid-auth-plugin-x.x.x-SNAPSHOT.jar** (the version `x.x.x` may differ based on updates to the code).

-1. Build the plugin jar or download the latest development version [here](http://dev.redboxresearchdata.com.au/nexus/service/local/artifact/maven/redirect?r=snapshots&g=au.edu.qcif.xnat.openid&a=openid-auth-plugin&v=LATEST&e=jar)
+1. Build the plugin jar or download the [latest development version from here](https://nrgxnat.jfrog.io/ui/repos/tree/General/libs-snapshot-local/au/edu/qcif/xnat/openid/openid-auth-plugin)

 1. Optionally run the tests: